 He stated "We proceeded on Jackson Street towards Arguello continuing our search, as we arrived at Arguello Street the description of the suspect was changed to a white male adult, believing this suspect was possibly the one involved in the shooting we entered the Presidio of San Francisco and conducted a search on West Pacific Avenue, the opposite side of the wall and the last direction we observed the suspect going, we did not find the suspect".
-Clearly, this account differs markedly from the 2007 version, and from the standpoint of common sense turning southbound on Cherry seemed the correct course of action, after all he was responding to the crime scene at Washington and Cherry and Donald Fouke was unaware at this point in time that Armond Pelissetti has responded to the crime scene before him, so what was he doing as he claimed in the 'Crimes of the Century' documentary, heading towards Arguello Boulevard and West Pacific Avenue, away from the crime scene.
-Remember what the Zodiac claimed in the Bus Bomb Letter on November 9th "p.s.
+Clearly, this account differs markedly from the 2007 version, and from the standpoint of common sense, because turning southbound on Cherry seemed the correct course of action - after all, he was responding to the crime scene at Washington and Cherry, unaware at this point in time that Armond Pelissetti has responded to the crime scene before him.
+So what was he doing as he claimed in the 'Crimes of the Century' documentary, heading towards Arguello Boulevard and West Pacific Avenue, away from the crime scene.
+Remember what the Zodiac claimed in the 'Bus Bomb' letter on November 9th 1969: "p.s.
 2 cops pulled a goof abot 3 min after I left the cab.
 I was walking down the hill to the park when this cop car pulled up + one of them called me over + asked if I saw anyone acting suspicious or strange in the last 5 to 10 min + I said yes there was this man who was runnig by waveing a gun & the cops peeled rubber + went around the corner as I directed them."
 In other words, the only reason for Donald Fouke and Eric Zelms to have been heading towards Arguello Boulevard and around the corner into West Pacific Avenue, away from the crime scene, is if Zodiac directed them there - and they were looking for a man 'running and waving a gun'.

-If he claimed he turned straight into Cherry Street as he stated in 'This is the Zodiac Speaking' documentary, then he would have to have stopped and talked to the white male suspect in Jackson Street for possibly 2 minutes to allow for him to meet Armond Pelissetti directly - and based on the dialogue given by Zodiac in the Bus Bomb Letter it was more likely a matter of seconds rather than minutes, so this scenario is unlikely.
-However if he had briefly talked to the Zodiac and had been directed to Arguello Boulevard and then had conducted a brief sweep of West Pacific Avenue, before returning to Cherry Street to meet Armond Pelissetti, this 2+ minutes are accounted for easily.
-This indicates that his account in the 'Crimes of the Century' documentary is truer to the unfolding events of October 11th 1969 and not his later account in the 2007 documentary, which does not conform to the timeline, in fact it simply is not possible whichever way you twist it.
+If he turned straight into Cherry Street as he claimed in the 2007 'This is the Zodiac Speaking' documentary, then he would had to have stopped and talked to the white male suspect in Jackson Street for possibly 2 minutes to allow for him to meet Armond Pelissetti directly - and based on the dialogue given by Zodiac in the 'Bus Bomb' letter, it was more likely a matter of seconds rather than minutes.
+So this scenario is unlikely.
+However, if he had briefly talked to the Zodiac Killer and had been directed to Arguello Boulevard and then had conducted a brief sweep of West Pacific Avenue, before returning to Cherry Street to meet Armond Pelissetti, then this 2+ minutes are accounted for easily.
+This indicates that his account in the 'Crimes of the Century' documentary is truer to the unfolding events of October 11th 1969 and not his later account in the 2007 documentary, which does not conform to the timeline.
+In fact, it simply is not possible whichever way you twist it.

 A big thanks to Alex Lewis for all his help on this subject.